steven-exarcos/pass-documentation/community/developer-guidelines.md

 * Ensure that dependencies are properly managed and up-to-date.
   * Check for any potential conflicts or unused dependencies.
 * Review commit messages.
-* Build the project and run tests locally using `mvn verify` or `mvn clean install`.
+* Build the project and run tests locally.

 ## Closing Issues